Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant

 \subsection{Constructing local reference frames}

 We now describe how to construct local reference frames for a set of particles, the typical data type in high-energy physics.
-Local reference frames $L$ have to satisfy the Lorentz group condition $L^T gL = g$ and transform as $L\to L' = L\Lambda^{-1}$ under Lorentz transformations $\Lambda$.
+Each local reference frame $L$ has to satisfy the Lorentz group condition $L^T gL = g$ and transform as $L\to L' = L\Lambda^{-1}$ under Lorentz transformations $\Lambda$.
 The local reference frames are constructed in two steps: first we use a simple Lorentz-equivariant architecture to predict three four-vectors for each particle.
 The four-vectors are then used to construct the local reference frames $L$ following a deterministic algorithm.

 In a system of $N$ particles, each particle is described by its four-momentum $p_i$ and additional scalar attributes $s_i$, such as the particle type.
 For each particle $i$, the three four-vectors are predicted as